rahmanshamit/react-bootstrap-pokedex/README.md

 Pokedex that pulls data from the free Pokemon API using ReactJS.
 This is mainly for bootstrap, api and components practice, and I also wanted to build a clean and fun UI.
 Since it's a free API, the calls are limited by design, so not all of the 151 pokemon shows up, just the first 20 does I think.
-I'll try and add a search bar when I have some time.
+I'll try and add a search bar when I have some time by fetching the data from App level instead.

 # Getting Started with Create React App